Boudicca accidents and incidents

 On September 27, 2018, at ~11 am, while the liner was docked in call port Salalah (Oman), two female passengers (both British) were killed ashore.
 While on a guided city tour, they were just stepping off the bus (parked close to Haffa Market) when were hit by a car.
 The vehicle was driven by an unlicensed driver, who veered into the wrong lane.

-A third cruise passenger from the bus (British man) was seriously injured and hospitalized in stable condition.
+A third cruise passenger from the bus (a British man) was seriously injured and hospitalized in stable condition.
 The accident occurred during 14-day "Authentic Arabia" UK fly-cruise (itinerary Sept 20 - Oct 3) from Aqaba (Jordan) to Abu Dhabi (UAE), visiting Oman (Salalah, Muscat, Khasab) and Qatar (Doha).

 |06 February 2018||Crew / Passenger Crimes|